Monday, 23 July 2007

 The man on the telephone then asked for my number and I, thinking he meant a car registration number, said that we were on foot, to which the scathing reply was “Well, you can walk and have a credit card, can’t you?”
 Soon it was all sorted out.
 It would cost €37 and was just opposite the station.

 We put up our tent between rain showers, on a soggy lawn near the river, hoping there would be no inundation in the middle of the night.
-Then we retired to the games room, and for the first time in our forty days of walking, I declined to have a shower.
+Then we retired to the games room, and for the first time in our forty days of walking, I decided not to have a shower.

 I felt that I had hardly sweated all day because of the cold and the rain, and now that I was under a roof I had no intention of getting wet again.
 Keith however went off for a shower, getting rained on in the process.